Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

 import('package.Class');
 ```

-This is a list of the current Libraries/Classes that you can use:
+You can basically use this to import any class you'd like.

-**NOTE: These classes are already imported anyways.**
+Otherwise, here is a list of the current Libraries/Classes that are already imported:

 ### Standard Haxe Classes
 * Array
 * Bool